4R3B3LatH34R7/MyanmarUnicodeSupportInExcelVBEditor/README.md

   Next oneMMRname
 End Sub
 ```
-While using a Dictionary is not really necessary, it was done so here just to highlight how to best use the information+structures we have in VBA, to improve the code.
+While using a Dictionary is not really necessary, it was done so here, just to highlight how to best use the information+structures we have in VBA, to improve the usability of the code.\
+In the above Sub, one variable was declared as a String of Unicode character code numbers while another was declared as an Array of Unicode character code numbers.\
+The intent here was, to point out that it is up to the individual to choose whichever structure to hold the data, as they desired.\